 David Middleton is a full-time professional outdoor photographer, teacher and writer.
 David has been a professional photographer for almost 30 years and has traveled extensively throughout all of the US and Canada and much of Central and South America, South Africa and Australia.
 His photography and writing has been featured in many magazines, books and calendars.
 He has also led more than 150 photography tours and taught over 200 photography workshops in such places as Antarctica, Alaska, Arctic Canada, U.S. National Parks & Ecuador.
-David is a Contributing Editor of Outdoor Photographer Magazine, the former executive director of the Photographer’s Alliance Workshop company and a Nikon Legend Behind the Lens.
+David is a Contributing Editor of Outdoor Photographer Magazine, co-founder of Crossroads Photographic workshops, the former executive director of the Photographer’s Alliance Workshops company and a Nikon Legend Behind the Lens.

 David has produced 14 books.
 His first book, Ancient Forests, was published in 1992 and was followed by The Nature of America, The Nature of Vermont, A Photographer’s Guide to Vermont, A Photographer’s Guide to the Maine Coast and A Photographers Guide to the Oregon Coast, Quite a Sightly Place and The Lobstering Life.
 He is currently the series editor of The Countryman’s Press’ Memories books.
 Maine Coast Memories is his most recent book.

 More than an outdoor photographer, David is a gifted and enthusiastic teacher who truly enjoys sharing his experiences and expertise with people.
 He finds great joy helping others discover their creative potential and is very comfortable in front of people of all interests.
 He now lives on an old dairy farm in the mountains of Southern Vermont.